Kergalli/dragonbane-action-rules/README.md

 - Attacker's STR damage bonus ≥ target's STR damage bonus

 **Monster Action Prevention:** Prevention dialogs only appear for Parry and Disarm attempts against monsters.
 All other actions proceed normally.

+**Custom Weapon Features:** Features are for tracking purposes only and do not implement mechanical effects automatically.
+Use them to mark weapons with house rule properties, campaign-specific traits, or organizational categories.
+Example: Mark a weapon as "Articulated" to remind players it cannot parry, but the no-parry restriction must be enforced manually during play.

 **Token Action HUD + YZE Integration:** If using the Token Action HUD Dragonbane module, consider adding **YZE Action Exclusions**, **YZE Action Inclusions - Abilities**, and **Excluded Spells** for better action tracking accuracy.